yleeyilin/tp/docs/UserGuide.md

 * Name must be present in Pooch Planner.<br>

-* Contact type, i.e. Person / Staff / Supplier / Maintainer, must match command used. i.e. `/edit`, `/edit-staff`, `/edit-supplier` and `/edit-maintainer` respectively.<br>
+* Contact type, i.e. Person / Staff / Supplier / Maintainer, must match command used. i.e. `/edit-person`, `/edit-staff`, `/edit-supplier` and `/edit-maintainer` respectively.<br>

-* The field(s) to be edited must be a valid field within their contact type, i.e. Person / Staff / Supplier / Maintainer.<br>
+* The field(s) to be edited must be a valid field (excluding name) within their contact type, i.e. Person / Staff / Supplier / Maintainer.<br>

 * At least one field must be provided.<br>